 However, even though that comeback fell short, Browne still wasn't quite ready to quit.
 After ten seasons away from Puerto Rico, he played for the Arecibo Lobos in the winter of 1997-98.
 "I sat down and talked to my family again.
 I said, look, I'm going to give it one more shot.
 I had to make that club again, and I had a real good winter ball [.284-1-13 in 39 games].
 I got two calls in the early part of the winter, feelers from the Giants and Houston, but I didn't hear anything after that.
 So I said, ain't nothin' else I can do, it's time for me to shut it down."

 Browne finished his major-league career with 23 homers, 288 RBIs, and a .271 average.
 He played in 982 games, second only to Horace Clarke on the lifetime list among Virgin Islanders.
 He had many things in common with Clarke as a player -- size, speed, natural position, switch-hitting, and modest power.
 Browne hit for better average than his mentor, and he worked out a lot more walks, but his base-stealing decisions were not as good (62%).
 Though he led off a lot, skillful bunting also made him a good number-two hitter.
-However, his weakness as a second baseman was turning the double play.
+However, like Clarke, his weakness as a second baseman was turning the double play.

 The Rangers of the '80s were criticized for rushing players to the majors, and Browne might have benefited from more seasoning.
 Nonetheless, he was a productive major-leaguer and a classy, good-humored presence in the clubhouse.